 - Your avocado plant will probably not grow into a tree unless you can replicate a sub tropical greenhouse.
-Getting it to produce fruit is not impossible though, particularly if you have a greenhouse.
+Getting it to produce fruit is not impossible though, particularly if you are able to grow it under glass.

-Don’t Want To Grow Your Own?
-You Can Buy An Avocado Plant Online
+You Can Buy An Avocado Growing Kit Online

 Avocado Growing Conditions